openstack/openstack-manuals/doc/admin-guide/source/networking-use.rst

 Advanced VM creation operations
 -------------------------------

-This table shows example nova and neutron commands that enable you to complete advanced VM creation operations:
+This table shows example :command:`openstack` commands that enable you to complete advanced VM creation operations:

 +-------------------------------------+--------------------------------------+